Windows-CPP/moodMeter/README.md

 ### Logging Moods

-1) Open `moodMeter.exe` on your desktop to get started.
+1) Open `moodLogger.exe` on your desktop to get started.
 2) Enter the command `logMood`
 3) Press one of the 'Mood Keys' in the chart.
 4) Moods are logged!